Menu

 CONTENT OF ARTWORK

-All caricatures created for competition must use conference attendees as subjects (no celebrities or non-participants, except in specially-designated competitions).
 ISCAcon is an all-ages event and will have attendees under the age of 18.
-While the ISCA Board encourages the creation of humorous, thought-provoking, insightful, and inventive artwork, the Board will disqualify artwork containing the following:
+While the ISCA Board encourages the creation of humorous, thought-provoking, insightful, and inventive work, artwork containing the following will be reviewed to determine whether or not it needs to be covered with a content warning flap or disqualified:

--excessive use of nudity and/or adult language
+• Excessive use of nudity

 VOTING ON ARTWORK

-At 3:00 p.m.
-PST the competition will end and no new artwork may be hung at this point.
+On Thursday, November 14th at 3:00 p.m.
+EST the competition will end and no new artwork may be hung.
 Any artwork hung after 3pm will be instantly disqualified.
 If artwork falls off the wall, it will be set in front of your wall space for voting.
+Attendees will then have one hour to pack up their supplies, clean their workspace including all trash and leave the ballroom.
+The ballroom will be closed and locked at 4:00 p.m.
+EST.

 SELLING OF MERCHANDISE

 Anyone wishing to sell merchandise during the con must pay for a Vendor Table ($75 USD), which may be purchased prior to or during the con by contacting the ISCA Executive Director, Kara Mundy.
 The term “merchandise” refers to items like art materials, books, or electronic items (in amounts greater than 5 units).
+Any attendees caught selling merchandise without having purchased a Vendor Table will be required to pay the Vendor Table fee.

 GENERAL RULES OF CONDUCT